TMH-SE/ticket-sales-back/README.md

   $ git add .

   # commit code
-  # your comment must be concise and describe your what you did
+  # your comment must be concise and describe what you did
   $ git commit -m 'your comment'
 ```